ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 The first method, named ``init(self, ...)``, is actually the ROS node counterpart of the Python ``__init__(self, ...)`` constructor.
 It first gets the robot instance from the simulation (which can be used to access the `Webots robot API <https://cyberbotics.com/doc/reference/robot?tab-language=python>`_).
-Then, it gets the two motor instances and initialize them with a target position and a target velocity.
+Then, it gets the two motor instances and initializes them with a target position and a target velocity.
 Finally a ROS node is created and a callback method is registered for a ROS topic named ``/cmd_vel`` that will handle ``Twist`` messages.

 .. literalinclude:: Code/my_robot_driver.py